Thursday, November 4, 2010

 Of course, it's not just firefighting "stuff" that doesn't have a permanent home in London.
 Witness the recent closure of the Guy Lombardo Museum near the former Wonderland Gardens and the wrangling over ownership of the music legend's speedboat.
 Then there are the various London museums in crowded, inappropriate quarters - like the First Hussars Museum in an Ontario cottage behind the Old Courthouse.
 Or the ones in out-of-the way places - like the Secrets of Radar Museum somewhere behind Parkwood Hospital.
 (I know, veterans will find it there - but who else?)

-What this city needs is a real historical museum (by "real" I mean not like Museum London) with sections devoted to: the founding of the city at the Forks, the First Hussars, the Western Fair, Guy Lombardo and the Royal Canadians, the Medical Hall of Fame, Royal Canadian Regiment and the Secrets of Radar.
+What this city needs is a real historical museum (by "real" I mean not like Museum London which is mainly empty space) with sections devoted to: the founding of the city at the Forks, the First Hussars, the Western Fair, Guy Lombardo and the Royal Canadians, the Medical Hall of Fame, Royal Canadian Regiment and the Secrets of Radar.
 There would be room for firefighting artifacts.
 Throw in a section on London's role as a refuge for fugitive slaves before the Civil War.
 Have a special display on our worst disaster, the Victoria riverboat capsizing.
 The role of the railway in developing the city.

 I could go on but you get the point.
 Most of our heritage should be under one roof, not scattered throughout the city.
 And we don't even need to build new.
-There's an unused library on Queens Ave.
-Its lobby is probably large enough to hold Engine 86.
-There are dozens of empty stores on Dundas Street, most large enough to hold Tempo VI.
-There's an empty Normal School in Wortley Village...
-If we build it - and make it good - they will come.
+There's an unused library on Queens Avenue with a lobby that's (probably) large enough to hold Engine 86 (although the current owner of the building apparently prefers to let it fall down).
+There are dozens of underutilized spaces on Dundas Street.
+There's an empty Normal School in Wortley Village.
+If we build it - and make it worth visiting - they, the visitors, will come.
 Even pay.
 And Jim could get all that "stuff" out of his basement.

-Note, 2016: Of course, the Normal School has now been taken over by the YMCA of Western Ontario, which is a wonderful reuse of this historic building in Wortley Village.
+Update, 2016: The Normal School has now been taken over by the YMCA of Western Ontario, which is a wonderful reuse of this historic building in Wortley Village.

 Saturday, August 28, 2010